prakratisingh/ADBMS-UPES/README.md

 3) Change the Cache value of the sequence EMPID_SEQ to 20 and maxvalue to 1000.
 4) Insert values in employees table using sequences for employee_id column.
 5) Drop sequence EMPID_SEQ.
-6) Create a sequence called reverse to generate numbers in the descending order from 10000 to 1000 with a decrement of 5.
+6) Create a sequence called REVERSE to generate numbers in the descending order from 10000 to 1000 with a decrement of 5.

 ## Experiment 9 ##